 Our own Santa Claus, Sinterklaas and Mikulás traditions

-Being Dutch and Hungarian we both bring strong traditions to this time of year: Both in Hungary and The Netherlands we celebrate Saint Nicholas Day* (the patron saint of children), just slightly differently.
-The Dutch have Zwaarte Pete (a liberated Ethopian slave boy, according to the legend) assisting Sinterklaas, in Hungary Krampusz (a devil like creature) sits by Mikulás’ side as a warning to naughty children.
+Being Dutch and Hungarian family we both bring strong traditions to this time of year: Both in Hungary and The Netherlands we celebrate Saint Nicholas Day* (the patron saint of children), just slightly differently.
+The Dutch have Zwaarte Pete (a liberated Ethiopian slave boy, according to the legend) assisting Sinterklaas, in Hungary Krampusz (a devil-like creature) sits by Mikulás’ side as a warning to naughty children.

 Living in the United Kingdom, our children are confused- how does Santa Claus come on Christmas, but also on Saint Nicolas Day?

-“Saint Nicolas is very busy this time of year, so to some children he comes at the beginning of December, some he only gets to for Christmas …and he comes even later to other children.” (referring to Djed Mraz, the Russian Santa Claus arriving on New Year’s Day).
+“Saint Nicolas is very busy this time of year, so to some children, he comes at the beginning of December, some he only gets to for Christmas …and he comes even later to other children.” (referring to Djed Mroz, the Russian Santa Claus arriving on New Year’s Day).

-They are very happy with this myth we have created!
-It makes sense to them.
+My children are very happy with this myth we have created!
+It makes sense to them, doesn’t conflict with what they are hearing elsewhere.

 It also gives space for “Santa Claus doesn’t come to all children” scenario: Some because they are so poor and he cannot get to them, some because they are too far away.